About

 School Colors: Red and White

-Mascot: Red Hawk
+Mascot: Rebel the Red Hawk

 College Namesake: Fiorello H. LaGuardia, NYC’s 99th mayor